Current Course*FAQ*After the CourseBaden PowellCourse HistoryCourse Patches

 • Be capable of functioning safely in an outdoor environment

-• Have your physician authorize your BSA Annual Health and Medical Record (complete parts A, B and C).
+• Have your physician authorize your Annual Health and Medical Record (complete parts A, B and C).

 Where in camp will I be?